How to Write a Cover Letter for a Job Application

 At this point, I’m ready to segue into the real meat of my cover letter.

-7. What Goes in the Body of the Cover Letter?
+7. What Goes in the Body of a Letter of Application?

 Remember, cover letters are an opportunity to prove you can be the very specific individual that the hiring manager is looking for.
 This is what the body of your cover letter, the second paragraph, should illustrate.